yungcheeze/exahype/README.md

 When using the optimised kernels, the path to libxsmm has to be specified in the application's specification file.

+Note that the code generator code requires the python3 module jinja2.

 ## General remarks ##

 * Run tests before you commit